 COUN 6370.
 Family Therapy Applications.
 3 Hours.

 Participation in small group activities is a significant part of this course which has been designed to meet the needs of counselors in a variety of settings.
-The didactic portion of the course will focus on the knowledge, practice, skills, and person of the effective group counselor.
+The didactic portion of the course focuses on the knowledge, practice, skills, and person of the effective group counselor.

 COUN 6376.
 Supervised Prac In Counseling.
 3 Hours.

-This laboratory course is designed to prepare the student in the practical application and integration of the principles and methods of counseling.
+In this laboratory course, students are prepared in the practical application and integration of the principles and methods of counseling.